AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 </pre>

 -----------------------------------------------------------------------------------
-### Q -  Different between singelton and static class?
+### Q -  Difference between singelton and static class?
 Singleton and static classes are two different design patterns in C# that are used to create classes that have only one instance in memory.
 However, they have some differences in implementation and behavior.

 A singleton class is a class that can only have one instance in memory at any given time.
 It is created using a private constructor and a static method to retrieve the single instance.
 Singleton classes are often used for classes that manage system resources or have global state.